Contents

 Potential for Leaking.

-With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
-If you infrequently tidy your windows, you’ll require to clean up the skylight more frequently.
-Plus, mounting the roof is the only method to clean up the outside of a skylight.
+With their flat or angled positions, skylights collect dirt and debris at a higher rate than windows.
+If you occasionally clean your windows, you’ll require to clean the skylight regularly.
+Plus, mounting the roof is the only way to clean the beyond a skylight.

-The majority of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the price.
-If your roof opening doesn’t fit among the below sizes, expect to pay a minimum of 25% more for the unit than the next-closest standard choice on this list.
+Many standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the higher the cost.
+If your roof opening does not fit among the listed below sizes, expect to pay at least 25% more for the unit than the next-closest standard alternative on this list.

 Size (Width by Height) Rate.